Ada-Developers-Academy/core-unit-3/state-and-event-handling/event-handling.md

 ## Event Listeners

-For any element to listen to an event, we set an attribute to the element.
+For any element to listen to an event, we set an attribute on the element.

 For click events, we set the `onClick` attribute.

 When submitting a form, for submit events, we set the `onSubmit` attribute.
-To handle when a `<input type="text">` element changes, we set the `onChange` attribute.
+To handle when an `<input type="text">` element changes, we set the `onChange` attribute.

 In general, to handle events in React, the proper attribute follows the pattern of "on`<blank>`" in camelCase, where `<blank>` is the name of the event.
 To confirm, we should research the correct attribute in the React docs, though!